Dundee Precious Metals Delivers Strong First Quarter Gold Production; Announces Timing of First Quarter Financial Results

-/EIN News/ -- TORONTO, April 10, 2023 (GLOBE NEWSWIRE) -- Dundee Precious Metals Inc. (TSX: DPM) (“DPM” or “the Company”) announced preliminary production results from both of its mines and smelter for the three months ended March 31, 2023.
+TORONTO, April 10, 2023 (GLOBE NEWSWIRE) -- Dundee Precious Metals Inc. DPM ("DPM" or "the Company") announced preliminary production results from both of its mines and smelter for the three months ended March 31, 2023.
 The Company confirmed that all operations are on track to meet previously issued production guidance for 2023.

 "The first quarter was a solid start to the year, with continued strong performance at Chelopech and a near record-level of gold production at Ada Tepe," said David Rae, President and Chief Executive Officer.